Secure Communities: Biometric database

 Secure Communities relied on partnerships and biometric technology to build deportation capacity.
 "ICE and the FBI are working together to take advantage of the strong relationships already forged between the FBI and state and local law enforcement necessary to assist ICE in achieving their goals," said FBI Criminal Justice Information Services (CJIS) Assistant Director Tom Bush in 2009.

 For every person arrested and booked, state or local authorities ran fingerprints against federal immigration and criminal databases.
 IDENT is an DHS-owned database that keeps biometric records of immigration applicants, certain criminals, and those suspected of or known to be terrorists.
 IAFIS is an FBI-owned database of biometric criminal records.
 Ordinarily, the fingerprints of county and state arrestees are submitted to the FBI only.
 Under Secure Communities, the prints were also submitted to ICE.
 If an individual's fingerprints matched those of a non U.S. citizen (including legal resident), an automated process notifies the Law Enforcement Support Center (LESC) of ICE.
 Officials then evaluate the case, based on immigration status and criminal history.

 The net effect, according to former ICE Secretary Julie L. Myers, was to "create a virtual ICE presence at every local jail."

-Detainers
+Request

 When there was a match, ICE could choose to place a "detainer" on the individual.
 This is a request for the jail to hold that person for up to 48 hours beyond the scheduled release date, so that ICE can take custody and initiate deportation proceedings.
 Legal immigrants convicted of certain crimes are subject to deportation.
 Undocumented immigrants can be deported even if they have committed no crime.
 ICE officials told the New York Times that, because of flaws in the database system, about 5,880 people identified through Secure Communities turned out to be United States citizens by 2009.
 The New Mexico Sentencing Commission is preparing to survey the costs to jails of holding prisoners under ICE detainers.